Types of Cells

 300

-In this specific condition, the immune system destroys insulin-producing beta cells in the pancreas, leading to high blood sugar.
+In this condition, the immune system attacks and destroys insulin-producing beta cells in the pancreas, causing high blood sugar levels.

 Diabetes